How to know when a person with dementia is nearing the end of their life

-- End of life care and physical needs
+- End of life care: communication and physical needs

 - Making decisions about end of life care

-- End of life care - other resources
+- End of life care - useful organisations

 End of life care